-478 The main parameters of the SPD setup as a whole, its subsystems, and their resolutions are listed in

-479 Tables.3.3, 3.4 and 3.5, respectively.
+The main parameters of the SPD setup as a whole, expected resolutions, and the parameters of each subsystem are listed in Tables.3.3, 3.4 and 3.5, respectively.

 Figure 3.2: (a) End view of the detector. (b) Junction of barrel and end-cap parts of the detector.